kevinveenbirkenbach/cymais/roles/pc-docker/README.md

 - **Security Considerations**: While adding a user to the Docker group provides ease of use, be aware of the security implications.
 It grants the user elevated privileges which, if misused, can affect the entire system.

 ## Support & Contribution
-For support, suggestions, or contributions, please raise an issue or a pull request in the `computer-playbook` repository.
+For support, suggestions, or contributions, please raise an issue or a pull request in the `cymais` repository.
 This project welcomes contributions from the developer community.